phillipgraf/Parser/README.md

 # Parser
-Parser Projekt aus Kurs Ki-Programmieren

-Programming a parser for the course AI-Programming.
+Parser coding project for the course "AI-Programming" in my studies.